RamaLingeswaraRao950/Glory-in-Motion/README.md

-## Glory-in-Motion 🐢
+# Glory-in-Motion

 Celebrate the spirit of India with this beautiful **Glory-in-Motion** project built using Python’s `turtle` module.
 It includes waving stripes 🇮🇳, a detailed Ashoka Chakra 🔵, and a proud message at the bottom.
-Let’s say it loud — **"Mera Bharat Mahan – Jai Hind!"** 🙏

 ## 🎨 Features

-- 🇮🇳 Waving effect using sine functions for stripes
+-   Waving effect using sine functions for stripes
 - 🔵 Realistic Ashoka Chakra with 24 spokes
 - 🏳️‍🌈 Turtle-rendered waving motion with smooth animation
 - 🗿 Flag pole and patriotic message